Exile Of The Mainstream's Monthly Interview Series With Ian Bezek: June 2020

 An introduction to my interview series.
 My first interviewee is Ian Bezek.

-A varied discussion on the developments in the market, airport investments and where market risks have changed.
+A varied discussion on the developments in the market, airport investments, and where market risks have changed.

 A bonus book recommendation for lifelong learners.